 In 2010, Mainord bought an acoustic guitar, and began writing songs with a new perspective.
 The next ten years would be spent studying the vast web of subgenres within country, folk, and blues music.
 A relocation to Denton, Texas, in December of 2012, proved to be a crucial move in growth as a songwriter and as a performer.
-Meeting and befriending local songwriters and acts in the Denton americana/folk scene, brought on shows, inspiration, and a support system.
+Meeting local songwriters and acts in the Denton folk scene, brought on shows, inspiration, and a support system.
 Also, at this time, Mainord and a few friends started a blues based rock n' roll band, earning new respects in the local DFW scene, but eventually disbanding within a couple of years.

-These days, Mainord is singin' for his supper, working stages and microphones as often as possible to both sharpen his skills and keep food on the table.
+These days Mainord is singin' for his supper, working stages and microphones as often as possible to both sharpen his skills and keep food on the table.
 From performing solo in coffee shops, dive bars, and generally any place he can book, to playing with his backing band Bird Dog Wild in DFW venues like Fred's Texas Cafe and MASS in Fort Worth, and Dan's Silverleaf in his current hometown of Denton, Tx.
 Mainord has remained dedicated to an honest, hard-working approach, and aims to connect with, and inspire his audience regardless of the venue size or demographic.
-He's worked to build and fine tune a sound all his own, on stages all over Texas, and in Oklahoma, Washington, and New Mexico; and continues to expand his reach.
+He's worked to build and fine tune a unique, but familiar sound, on stages in Texas, Oklahoma, Washington, and New Mexico; and continues to expand his reach.

-What is certain in John Earle Mainord, is a hunger to connect and to relate, as well as a sense of responsibility to carry on the tradition of quality songwriting.
-With lyricism that's at times thoughtful and moving, and at others playful and witty, and a sound that blends the fashion of Terry Allen, Guy Clark, Townes Van Zandt, with the early seventies folk rock sounds of CSN and Neil Young, Mainord seems to be leaning on a fencepost between cosmic cowboy, and redneck hippie.
-The positive energy and casual nature at his live shows make for memorable and enjoyable experience.
+What is certain in John Earle Mainord, is a hunger to connect and to relate, as well as a sense of responsibility to carry on the tradition of quality Texas songwriting.
+With lyricism that's at times thoughtful and moving, and at others playful and witty, and a sound that blends honky tonk and outlaw country, with folk, blues, and even bluegrass, Mainord's music is a treat for any roots music fan.
+The positive energy and casual nature at his live shows make for a memorable and enjoyable experience.